 Interesting Facts About Testosterone and Its Effects

-17. A single 0.5 mg testosterone dose can weaken unconscious fear in humans.
+17. A single 0.5 mg testosterone dose can weaken unconscious fear in humans, based on testosterone use statistics.

 Numerous animal testing models show testosterone can reduce fear and anxiety, but the same may be true for humans as well.
 Certain studies have shown that administering testosterone and oxytocin can address socially avoidant and fearful behavior in human subjects, thereby impacting social anxiety.